skylarreed/csci1210proj/README.md

 # csci1210proj

 This is the A Team's project.
 Whoop!

-Website designed from base template
+Website designed/derived from base template created by Bucky Maler https://github.com/BuckyMaler

 * Bobby Mullins
 * Jeremy C